Blair Thoreson

-Blair Thoreson is a former American politician.
-He served as a North Dakota Republican Party member of the North Dakota House of Representatives, representing the 44th Legislative District in Fargo, N.D. from 1999 to 2016.
+Blair Thoreson (born May 6, 1964) is an American former politician.
+He served as a North Dakota Republican Party member of the North Dakota House of Representatives, representing the 44th Legislative District in Fargo from 1998 to 2016.

 Biography

 Early life and education

-Blair Thoreson was born on May 6, 1964 in Fargo, North Dakota.
-He received a bachelor's degree in Communications from the North Dakota State University and a master's degree in Management from the University of Mary.
+Blair Thoreson was born in Fargo, North Dakota.
+He received a bachelor's degree in communications from the North Dakota State University and a master's degree in management from the University of Mary.

 Career

-Thoreson spent fourteen years employed in the telecommunications sector.
-He owns Three Lyons Pub in West Fargo, ND.
+Thoreson spent 14 years employed in the telecommunications sector.